How Waste Management affects the Environment

 Lower Biodiversity

-The drop in various species and crops has a big impact on the variety of life on Earth.
-It’s like a puzzle missing pieces, and that’s worrying.
+The decline in different species and crops significantly affects the variety of life on Earth, resembling a puzzle with missing pieces, which is concerning.

 Dead the Zones